wren-lang/wren/doc/site/classes.markdown

 that just contains methods to be inherited by other classes, it doesn't need and won't have a constructor.

-Like other methods, constructors can obviously have arguments, and can be overloaded by [arity](#signature).
+Like other methods, constructors can obviously have arguments and can be overloaded by [arity](#signature).
 A constructor *must* be a named method with a (possibly empty) argument list.
 Operators, getters, and setters cannot be constructors.

 A constructor is actually a pair of methods.
-You get a method on the class:
+You get a method in the class:

 <pre class="snippet">
 Unicorn.brown("Dave")